 From cobbled streets lined with pastel-colored buildings to sun-kissed coastlines and mouthwatering cuisine, Portugal offers a vibrant blend of culture, adventure, and relaxation.
 Ready to discover the hidden gems of Europe’s best-kept secret?
+Keep reading to explore why this Portugal Itinerary IS so perfect.

 Back in 2019, my early years working as a travel agent, I had constructed and pieced together, The Perfect Portugal Itinerary.
 Highlighting all the absolute “must see” and “must do” activities into the perfect 9-day getaway.
 As a travel agent I have the incredible resources and partnerships to essentially put together whatever itinerary I can dream of!
 For this particular trip I used Avanti Destinations, who is the absolute leader in the industry in terms of FIT (Flexible Independent Traveler) travel for Europe.
 Their itineraries offer maximum flexibility, multiple different aspects of travel (flights, hotels, tours, transfers, travel insurance) and quality properties in TONS of major European cities.
 They are my GO-TO for all customized European Travel between multiple destinations and for European Honeymoons!